 - 1. Secretary review school layout and resources - 2.
-Principal/SMS/Counselor checks in w/guest teacher twice during the day.
+The Instructional Coach, Administrator, and Teaching Partner are available to check in w/ guestanswer instructional questions. - 3.
+Principal/SCS/Counselor checks in w/guest teacher before lunch.

 After absence

 - 1. Teacher reviews notes, and debriefs substitute's notes during class meetings, taking care to acknowledge positive behavior and choices. - 2.
 Teachers may choose to follow up with an office referral, if a particular student engaged in level 2/3 behavior.